Liberty

 “So, you’re doing really good, then?”

-I told her I was doing really well, that my story was inspiring people to heal and that I was involved in healing work that made me feel happy and fulfilled.
+I told her I was doing well, that my story was inspiring people to heal and that I was involved in healing work that made me feel happy and fulfilled.
 We said a few more things, not very much.
-I managed to let her know her that this call did not mean that I would stop speaking about what happened.
+I managed to let her know that this call did not mean that I would stop speaking about what happened.

 And that was it.